Oafish1/Discord-Music-Bot/README.md

 pip install -r requirements.txt
 ```

 *You may need to install `pytube` for `python` separately.
 As of `2023-07-09`, the current distribution of `pytube` isn't able to parse links properly, and a modification needs to be made to `cipher.py` in accordance with [this issue](https://github.com/pytube/pytube/issues/1678#issuecomment-1603948730).
-The modified version of `cipher.py` is found in `pytube/cipher.py`.*
+The modified version of `cipher.py` is found in `pytube/cipher.py`.
+For this reason, `pytube` is not included in `requirements.txt`.*

 ### Run the Bot